iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 `✔ You are logged into iExec`

-Then you can send the factorial binary located in apps directory.
+Then, you can send the factorial binary located in apps directory.

 `iexec apps send factorial`{{execute}}